koto-lang/koto/docs/core_lib/string.md

 |String| -> Iterator
 ```

-Returns an iterator that yields a series of Numbers representing the bytes
+Returns an iterator that yields a series of integers representing the bytes
 contained in the string data.

 ### Example